Joe Lewis (businessman)

-Joseph C. Lewis (born 5 February 1937) is a British businessman and investor.
+Joseph C. Lewis (born 5 February 1937) is a British businessman and investor who holds a number of assets mainly through his Tavistock Group investment portfolio.
+He was previously the majority owner of ENIC Group, which is also the majority owner of Tottenham Hotspur Football Club, between 1991 until October 2022.
+Majority ownership was passed to the Lewis Family Trust in October 2022.
+The Trust is managed by two independent professional trustees on behalf of its beneficiaries.
+Lewis is not a beneficiary.

-According to the Sunday Times Rich List in 2021, Lewis has a net worth of £4.33 billion, an increase of £338 million from 2020.
-Lewis is majority owner of the Premier League football team Tottenham Hotspur.
+According to the Sunday Times Rich List in 2023, Lewis has a net worth of £5.096 billion, an increase of £811 million from 2022.

 Early life

 Lewis was born to a Jewish family above a public house in Roman Road, Bow, London.
 Lewis left school at 15 to help run his father's West End catering business, Tavistock Banqueting.
 When he took the reins, he quickly expanded it by selling luxury goods to American tourists, and also owned West End club the Hanover Grand, where he gave Robert Earl his first job.
 He later sold the business in 1979 to make his initial wealth.

 Currency trading

 After selling the family business in the late 1970s, Lewis moved into currency trading in the 1980s and 1990s, resulting in his move to the Bahamas where he is now a tax exile.
-In September 1992, Lewis teamed up with George Soros to bet on the pound's crashing out of the European Exchange Rate Mechanism.
-The event, which was dubbed Black Wednesday, made Lewis very wealthy.
-It has been suggested by some that he made more money from the event than Soros.
-Lewis is still an active foreign exchange trader.
+In September 1992, Lewis bet on the pound's crashing out of the European Exchange Rate Mechanism.
+The event was dubbed Black Wednesday.